Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20230820: The heater `smooth_time` now defaults to not perform any additional temperature smoothing.
+To return to the previous behavior of one second smoothing, set `smooth_time: 1.0` in the heater config section.

 20230810: The flash-sdcard.sh script now supports both variants of the Bigtreetech SKR-3, STM32H743 and STM32H723.
 For this, the original tag of btt-skr-3 now has changed to be either btt-skr-3-h743 or btt-skr-3-h723.